hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/client.rst

 `nodeURL` and `chainID` indicate which blockchain the Client wants to connect to, and `w` is the wallet the Contact Backend will use for signing transactions.

 Using the `chainID`, we start by creating an `EIP155Signer` provided by go-ethereum.
-We can now generate a `channel.Transactor` via go-perun's simple wallet `swallet` implementation and the 'signer'.
+We can now generate a `channel.Transactor` via go-perun's simple wallet `swallet` implementation and the `signer`.
 This `transactor` will handle the generation of valid transactions.
-For the last step, we require a go-ethereum Ethereum Client `ethclient.Client` that establishes the actual connection to the chain by dialing the `nodeURL`.
+For the last step, we require a go-ethereum client `ethclient.Client` that establishes the actual connection to the chain by dialing the `nodeURL`.
 Finally we call `ethchannel.NewContractBackend()` with the `ethClient`, `transactor` (that includes the `signer`), and a `txFinalityDepth` constant.
 This constant is set to 1 in our example and defines how many consecutive blocks a transaction must be included to be considered final.